bl4ck5un/Town-Crier/docs/how_tc_works.rst

 The Big Picture
 ---------------

-Town Crier (TC) connects the authenticated data from HTTPS websites to smart contract ecosystem.
-TC works in a request-response fashion -- the client (your fantastic smart contract that needs data) submit *queries* to TC, and receives responses from TC.
+Town Crier (TC) connects the authenticated data from HTTPS websites to smart contracts.
+TC works in a request-response fashion---the client (your fantastic smart contract that needs data) submit *queries* to TC, from which responses are furnished.

 .. figure:: images/1.png
    :scale: 50 %